pydata/xarray/doc/user-guide/terminology.rst

     Broadcasting
         A technique that allows operations to be performed on arrays with different shapes and dimensions.
-        When performing operations on arrays with different shapes and dimensions, xarray will automatically broadcast the arrays to a common shape before the operation is applied.
+        When performing operations on arrays with different shapes and dimensions, xarray will automatically attempt to broadcast the arrays to a common shape before the operation is applied.

         .. ipython:: python